Assumption-Lean Honest Inference for $Z$-functionals: Proofs of Theorems

-We now analyze the quantities on the right-hand side with the choice of $r=q/2$.
-First, we get from \eqref{eq:lem.3_pf:2} with $q=4$ that Furthermore, we get from \eqref{eq:lem.3_pf:2} that Finally, it follows from the definition of $\bar{L}_{n,2}$ that Combining all, we get Hence, using \eqref{eq:lem.3_pf:result_0} and \eqref{eq:lem.3_pf:result_2} with \eqref{eq:lem.3_pf_goal}, we get for any $\epsilon\in(0,1)$ and $q\geq4$.
-Finally, we take $q=4$, and the deterministic inequality in \eqref{eq:diff_1} completes the proof.
+We now analyze the quantities on the right-hand side of the last display.
+First, we get from \eqref{eq:pf_lem3:2} that for $q\geq2$.
+Furthermore, we get from \eqref{eq:pf_lem3:2} that Finally, it follows from the definition of $L_{n,2}$ that Combining \eqref{eq:pf_lem3:3}---\eqref{eq:pf_lem3:6}, we get Therefore, combining \eqref{eq:lem.3_pf:result_1} and \eqref{eq:lem.3_pf:result_2} leads to that there exists a universal constant $C>0$ such that for any $q>2$, for any $\varepsilon>0$.
+If $q\geq4$, this reduces to Lemma~\ref{lem:B4}\eqref{lem:B4.1}.